OxSnosh/St8Kraft/docs/index.md

 function updateF15EagleSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be user to update the price, infrastructure requirement and tech requirement in order to purchase a F15 Eagle_

 ### updateSU30MkiSpecs

 ```solidity
 function updateSU30MkiSpecs(uint256 newPrice, uint256 newInfra, uint256 newTech) public
 ```

+_this function is only callable by the contract owner
+this function will be user to update the price, infrastructure requirement and tech requirement in order to purchase a SU30 Mki_

 ### updateF22RaptorSpecs